pingchuanx/CodeGym/README.md

 ## CodeGym Synthesis Pipeline

 We release the pipeline for environment synthesis and verification.
 Please refer to `gym/README.md` for details.

+## Server for CodeGym Environments

+We release a highly concurrent server for launching CodeGym environments aimed at large-scale reinforcement learning.
+Please refer to `online_server/README.md` for details.

 ## License